Lights in the Dusk (Laitakaupungin valot) first published by Film4

 Koistinen’s modest dreams already seem doomed to fail, when he meets and falls for blonde bombshell Mirja (Maria Järvenhelmi), little realising that she is the honeytrap in a robbery plot orchestrated by the gangster Lindstrom (Ilkka Koivula), who has recognised that Koistinen’s unquestioning loyalty and complete lack of guile make him the perfect fall guy.

-“All cities are the same”, Mirja informs Lindstrom – and indeed, while it is the peculiar shifting lights of Helsinki that form the film’s backdrop, this tale of an individual brought low by heartless modernity might have been set in any contemporary metropolis.
+“All cities are the same”, Mirja informs Lindstrom – and indeed, while it is the peculiar shifting lights of Helsinki that form the film’s backdrop (and provide its title), this tale of an individual brought low by heartless modernity might have been set in any contemporary metropolis.

 Beautifully composed, irresistibly cool, and showcasing some of the most stony-faced performances this side of Jim Jarmusch, Lights In The Dusk would be unbearably depressing were it not so absurdly funny – and despite the film’s apparent lack of an emotive pulse, the strangely hopeful coda is just enough to warm any viewer’s heart.